mestoness/mestoness/README.md

 # Hi, I'm Ahmet Baki Memiş

-I live in **Turkey/Netherlands**.
-I work professionally in Full Stack software development, data analysis, and also develop algorithmic and quantitative trading strategies for FX, crypto, and NQ markets.
+I live in **Turkey/Netherlands** and work professionally in Full Stack software development, data analysis, and the development of algorithmic and quantitative trading strategies for FX, crypto, and NQ markets.
+Since starting my software development journey in 2019 with a focus on web technologies, I’ve gained experience by marketing my products to relevant companies and individuals.
+Over the past two years, I’ve specialized in developing algorithms for financial markets and building advanced tools to test and optimize these strategies.

 Stay healthy and rich!